 Likewise, if you are only visiting Munich for a short break, Altstadt Lehel is perfect for maximizing your time in the city.
 With so many sights and attractions within easy walking distance of your hotel, you will not have to waste so much time traveling to and from everything you want to see.

 As the oldest sector of the city, Altstadt Lehel is home to the most historic buildings in Munich.
-If you really want to soak in the traditional Bavarian atmosphere of the city, with all of its history and culture, Altstadt is one of the best neighborhoods to consider.
+Altstadt is a great base to soak in the traditional Bavarian atmosphere of the city, with all of its history and culture.

 On the other side of the square stands St. Peter’s Church.
 As the oldest church in Munich, this is a must-visit for anyone who loves historic or gothic architecture.
 Aside from its opulent façade and interior décor, St. Peter’s Church also houses some interesting relics.